DelphiPackageManager/DPM/README.md

 ## Is DPM integrated into the Delphi IDE

-Yes, the installer available under the releases section includes IDE plugins for XE2-11.3
+Yes, the installer available under the releases section includes IDE plugins for XE2-13.0

 ## Is there a central package source

-Yes, you can [find it here](https://delphi.dev) - although publishing packages is currently limited while we flesh out the user interface (update coming soon).
+Yes, you can [find it here](https://delphi.dev) - you only need to signup if you intend to publish packages.

 ## Is my old version of Delphi supported

-Delphi XE2-12.x are currently supported.
+Delphi XE2-13.1 are currently supported.

 All target [platforms](https://docs.delphi.dev/platforms.html) for supported compiler versions are supported.